Court rules that EU laws clash with Polish Constitution

 Poland’s government insists that the justice system and the judiciary are the sole purview of EU member nations and not the EU, and has ignored a number of the EU court’s rulings.

+But a deputy foreign minister, Pawel Jablonski, insisted that a ruling giving primacy to Poland’s Constitution would not go against the EU membership treaties.
+He said that it would instead give them a new definition in a situation where, he said, top courts in many member countries have not followed European Court of Justice's rulings

-The court opened the case in July on a motion earlier this year from Polish Prime Minister Mateusz Morawiecki.
+The tribunal opened the case in July on a motion from Polish Prime Minister Mateusz Morawiecki.
 He asked for the review after the EU court ruled that the bloc's law takes precedence over Poland’s law.
 The verdict regarded the procedure of judicial appointments under Poland's current right-wing government.

-The EU court’s decision came amid a larger dispute over deep changes the governing Law and Justice party initiated to the Polish court system; the EU views the changes as an erosion of democratic checks and balances.
+The European Court of Justice's decision came amid a larger dispute over deep changes the governing Law and Justice party initiated to the Polish court system; the EU views the changes as an erosion of democratic checks and balances.

 The European Parliament adopted a resolution last month calling on Morawiecki to cancel the case, stressing the “fundamental nature of primacy of EU law as a cornerstone principle of EU law.”